salvat1on/GodsEye_4.0/README.md

 11) Coordinates and radius option with all functions and modes except Big Brother

 These features are intended for much larger engagements and operations.
 Interested in obtaining these features (AKA a private copy)?
-Contact me via linkedin.
+Contact me via linkedin and make a donation to the project.
 ------------------------------------------------------------------------